-Consumers have incurred an unnecessary cost, or the service had the potential to cause consumers to incur such costs, and the service is incapable of providing any purported value.
+Consumers have incurred a very high or wholly unnecessary cost, or the service had the potential to cause consumers to incur such costs.

+The service is incapable of providing the purported or any value to consumers.

-The service was designed with the specific purpose of generating revenue streams for an illegitimate reason, which is likely to be considered 'very serious'.
+The service was designed with the specific purpose of generating revenue streams for an illegitimate reason.

-Where the nature of the breaches is such as to cause distress or offence, or takes advantage of a consumer who is in a position of vulnerability. and/or
+The service has or is likely to cause distress or offence, or takes advantage of a consumer who is in a position of vulnerability.